guiuomsfont/Claw-Rover-K3/README.md

 # Claw-Rover-K3
+Project of a programmed and simulated robot that drives autonomously and collects garbage.
 <p align="center"><img src="/Design/Images/Robot.png" width="300"/></p>

-Project of a programmed and simulated robot that drives autonomously and collects garbage.
+# Table of Contents
    * [What is this?](#What-is-this)
    * [Description](#Description)<!-- [Amazing contributions](#Amazing-contributions)-->
    * [Hardware Scheme](#Hardware-Scheme)